sine2pi/ASR-model/README.md

             else:
                 f0 = f0.view(-1)

-        if f0 is not None and layer == "encoder": f0_mean = f0.mean()
+        if f0 is not None: # take the mean of f0 for theta since it's a scalar anyway. f0_mean = f0.mean()
             theta = f0_mean + self.theta
         else: